1983 Austin Metro review: Retro Road Test

 Austin Metro RRT

 The Metro we’re testing here is fitted with the more powerful 1,275cc A-plus engine (a smaller 1.0-litre powertrain was also available).
-It’s a reliable unit that likes to be worked hard.
+It’s a reliable unit that seems to like being worked hard.
 Do so and it will comfortably keep up with modern traffic.

-On motorways, it can be pushed beyond 70mph, but sticking closer to 60mph makes for a more relaxing journey.
+On motorways, it can be pushed to the 70mph limit, but sticking closer to 60mph makes for a more relaxing journey.

 Austin Metro: what’s it like to drive?